boukhrisssaber/ScriptFactory/Tool-Deployer/README.md

 ## Troubleshooting
 - Ensure Python and Git are installed and available in your system PATH.
 - If dependencies fail to install, manually check the `requirements.txt` file in the tool's directory.
-- Run `python install_requirements.py` to reinstall dependencies if needed.
+- Run the appropriate installation script for your system to reinstall dependencies if needed.

 ## Author
 - W1SEBYT3S, part of the **Securas SAS** team.